dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 *   A `spreadElement` starting with `...` is a constant element if its expression is constant and it evaluates to a constant `List`, `Set` or `Map` instance originally created by a list, set or map literal.
-It is a potentially constant element if the expression is potentially constant expression.
+It is a potentially constant element if the expression is a potentially constant expression.

 *   A `spreadElement` starting with `...?` is a constant element if its